WellthCare

 • Waived penalties for late contributions to retirement plans

-For plan sponsors, the critical takeaway is that plan documents remain binding, but administrative grace periods are extended.
-Employers must document any deviation from normal procedures to maintain compliance.
+The key thing for plan sponsors: plan documents stay binding, but administrative grace periods are extended.
+Employers should document any deviation from normal procedures to stay compliant.

 Telehealth and Virtual Care Expansion

-Pandemics accelerate the adoption of telehealth.
-During COVID-19, the Centers for Medicare & Medicaid Services (CMS) waived geographic restrictions, allowed audio-only visits, and expanded the list of covered telehealth services.
-For commercial plans, the IRS clarified that high-deductible health plans (HDHPs) could cover telehealth pre-deductible without jeopardizing HSA eligibility-a flexibility later made permanent.
+Pandemics push telehealth forward fast.
+During COVID-19, CMS waived geographic restrictions, allowed audio-only visits, and expanded the list of covered services.
+For commercial plans, the IRS clarified that HDHPs could cover telehealth pre-deductible without affecting HSA eligibility—a change later made permanent.

-Telehealth becomes a first-line defense in a public health crisis, reducing exposure risk and preserving hospital capacity.
-Employers should ensure their plans explicitly cover virtual care and communicate this benefit clearly.
-Systems like WellthCare, which integrate preventive services and employee concierge support, are especially valuable in this context because they provide a structured, low-barrier entry into care-what we call "zero-risk entry employees love."
+Telehealth becomes a first-line defense in a public health crisis.
+It cuts exposure risk and preserves hospital capacity.
+Employers need to make sure their plans explicitly cover virtual care and communicate that clearly.
+Systems like WellthCare, which weave in preventive services and employee concierge support, shine here because they create a low-barrier path to care—a "zero-risk entry employees love."
+WellthCare, the first Health-to-Wealth Benefit System, uses a patent-pending platform that drafts personalized plans of care reviewed by licensed clinicians to ensure every preventive action is safe, effective, and automatically rewarded with store dollars and retirement contributions.

 Preventive Care and Wellness in Crisis

-One of the biggest risks during a pandemic is the disruption of routine preventive care.
-Screenings, vaccinations, and chronic disease management often decline sharply.
-This is where the WellthCare model excels.
-Unlike traditional wellness programs that pause during emergencies, WellthCare uses patent-pending Health-to-Wealth technology to tie preventive actions directly to real, spendable rewards and automatic pension contributions.
-Even during a national emergency, employees can:
+One big risk during a pandemic: routine preventive care gets disrupted.
+Screenings, vaccinations, chronic disease management all drop sharply.
+That's where WellthCare pulls ahead.
+It ties preventive actions directly to real, spendable rewards and automatic pension contributions using its Health-to-Wealth technology.
+Even during a state of emergency, employees can:

 • Complete preventive health actions (scans, labs, adherence checks) safely at home or via telehealth